All New Native American Galleries

 A Space for

 Native Voices Now

 The Eiteljorg has taken the initiative to change the way museums typically tell Native Americans’ stories by creating a space for the peoples themselves to tell their own stories.
-The capstone phase of Project 2021 is the complete reconstruction of the second floor Native American Galleries, showcasing Native art in a modern space.
-The galleries will provide a contextual experience organized around the themes of relation, continuation, and innovation, demonstrating the continuum of Native art.
+The capstone phase of Project 2021 was the complete reconstruction of the second floor Native American Galleries, showcasing Native art in a modern space.
+The galleries provide a contextual experience organized around the themes of relation, continuation, and innovation, demonstrating the continuum of Native art.